MehmetMHY/cha/README.md

                         with "-p" for True
   -d [CODE_DUMP], --code_dump [CODE_DUMP]
-                        Do a full code dump into one file in your current directory
+                        Do a full code dump into one file in your current directory -a, -as, --answer_search
+                        Run answer search
+  -b, --browse_mode     Run browse feature to answer your question
 ```

 ## Development